LibrariesHacked/librarieshacked.github.io/_posts/2021-06-23-library-catalogue-api.md

 [{"service":"Wiltshire","code":"E06000054","availability":[{"library":"Royal Wootton Bassett","available":0,"unavailable":1}],"start":"2021-06-23T06:52:53.140Z","end":"2021-06-23T06:52:59.203Z","url":"https://libraries.wiltshire.gov.uk/web/arena/search?p_p_id=searchResult_WAR_arenaportlets&p_p_lifecycle=1&p_p_state=normal&p_p_mode=view&p_r_p_687834046_facet_queries=&p_r_p_687834046_search_type=solr&p_r_p_687834046_search_query=organisationId_index:AUK000040|1+AND+number_index:9780099478423"}]
 ```

-Thhe key part of that data is ```{"library":"Royal Wootton Bassett","available":0,"unavailable":1}``` which tells me there's 1 copy (currently unavailable) in Royal Wootton Bassett.
+The key part of that data is ```{"library":"Royal Wootton Bassett","available":0,"unavailable":1}``` which tells me there's 1 copy (currently unavailable) at Royal Wootton Bassett.
 Change the library service name in the request and it would search a different catalogue.

 It can only search by ISBN.
 This is a problem for many reasons - people want to search by title and author.
 A particular title could also have loads of different ISBNs.

 It's also hard to maintain.
 Libraries don't change systems too often.
 But when you're dealing with 200 or so systems then it seems like they do.

-But regardless, it is currently working and ready for more publishing and promotion.
+But regardless, it is currently working and ready for publishing and promotion.
 I'm going to provide documentation so that people can either use the published API with their own services, or they can duplicate it using [the code which is open-source](https://github.com/LibrariesHacked/catalogues-api).

 Look out for it next month.